DataDog/integrations-extras/foundationdb/README.md

 ## Overview

 This check monitors [FoundationDB][1] through the Datadog Agent.
-Aside from checking the FoundationDB cluster is healthy, it also collects numerous metrics and, optionally, FoundationDB transaction logs.
+Aside from checking that the FoundationDB cluster is healthy, it also collects numerous metrics and, optionally, FoundationDB transaction logs.

 ## Setup

-Both the check and the metrics apply to the FoundationDB cluster as a whole, and so should only be installed on one host (which need not be one that is running FoundationDB, but just one with access to it).
+Both the check and the metrics apply to the FoundationDB cluster as a whole, and so should only be installed on one host (which doesn't need to be one that is running FoundationDB, but just one with access to it).
 The host chosen to collect the metrics is required to have the [FoundationDB client][8] installed.
-It is possible to monitor multiple FoundationDB clusters if desired, by adding multiple instances in the configuration file.
+It is possible to monitor multiple FoundationDB clusters by adding multiple instances in the configuration file.

-By contrast, logs are written on each machine, and thus for collecting logs it is necesary to configure FoundationDB log collection on every host.
+Since logs are written on each machine, to collect logs, configure FoundationDB log collection on every host.

-Follow the instructions below to install and configure this check or log collection.
+Follow the instructions below to install and configure the check or log collection.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.